alhog/DataFrame/README.md

 3. **Code Reviews and Static Analysis**:
    - Regular code reviews ensure code quality and adherence to best practices.
    - Use tools like **SonarQube** or **CodeClimate** for static code analysis.

+   ## Getting Started

+To get started with the Data Pipeline Project, follow these steps:

+1. Clone the repository: `git clone https://github.com/yourusername/data-pipeline.git`
+2. Install the required dependencies: `pip install -r requirements.txt`
+3. Configure the pipeline settings in the `config.py` file.
+4. Run the main script: `python main.py`

+For more detailed instructions and examples, please refer to the [Getting Started](getting_started.md) guide.

+## Contributing

+Contributions to the Data Pipeline Project are welcome!
+If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+For more information on contributing, please read the [Contributing](contributing.md) guidelines.

+## License

+This project is licensed under the [MIT License](license.md).